nachinagappan/nachinagappan.github.io/index.md

 ## Contact

 You can email me at nachi with n at my employers domain.
-You can also check any of my papers for my email address.
+My personal email address is my full firstname.lastname AT GMAIL.
+You can also check any of my papers for my full name.

 ## Personal